 The message of the book is that God is both just and free.
-Suffering is not a punishment but a test.
+The book offers much wisdom and notes suffering is not a punishment but a test.
 God in the long run does reward the just and punish the wicked.
 The believer is called upon to trust God and live his way.
-The book is rich in principle, and presents the sanctity of Marriage, intercession through Angels, reward of good works, and parental respect, as well as the importance of prayer in our daily lives, fasting, and especially almsgiving in expiation of sin (12:9).
-Raphael reveals himself in a fascinating statement in Chapter 12, as "the angel Raphael, one of the seven who stand before the Lord" (12:15).
+The book presents the sanctity of Marriage, intercession through Angels, reward of good works, and parental respect, as well as the importance of prayer in our daily lives, fasting, and especially almsgiving in expiation of sin (12:9).
+Raphael reveals himself in a fascinating statement in Chapter 12 as "the angel Raphael, one of the seven who stand before the Lord" (12:15).

 Even though the setting takes place in the eighth century BC, it is thought the book was written after the time of Ezra, and thus it was not included in the shorter Hebrew Canon.
 However, the book followed Ezra and Nehemiah in the Greek Septuagint Old Testament and has always been considered inspired by both Catholic and Eastern Orthodox Churches.
 It is part of the Apocrypha in the King James Bible.